 Angie had tea while I had coffee.
 There is option of cream or milk for our drinks.
 Coffee and tea is $2.59 respectively.
 As most diners, there is free refill for the coffee.

 Angie ordered The Cosmic B.L.T with fried egg.
 The Cosmic B.L.T is 10.99 and the fried egg is $1.05.
 There is a few options for the bread but I cant recall what they are.
-Angie commented her bread … More on following page.
-Click here to continue reading
+Angie commented her bread … Continue reading

 The summer vacation had started.
 Nanzaro is eager to come with me for some groceries shopping because I promised to bring him to the newly opened Vera’s Burger Express in Aberdeen Mall in Richmond.